 The effect of the orders

-Further, the court may not make any of those orders if it would effectively place the child to be accommodated by or on behalf of the local authority or if it would confer power on a local authority to determine any issue on parental responsibility which has arisen or may arise.
+In addition, the court will not make a PSO or SIO if it would effectively place the child to be accommodated by or on behalf of the local authority, or if it would confer power on a local authority to determine any issue on parental responsibility which has arisen or may arise.

-Further, those orders will automatically end after the child has reached the age of 16 unless the court is satisfied that the circumstances of the case are exceptional and require for the order to remain in effect up until the child is 18.
+A PSO or SIO will automatically end when the child reaches the age of 16, unless the court is satisfied that the circumstances of the case are exceptional and require the order to remain in effect up until the child is 18.